Prefixes and Suffixes Do Not Belong in Interface Names

 }

 I don't think so.
-Consistency doesn't play as big a role as it might seem.
-On the contrary, the eye prefers less visual noise, the brain prefers clarity of design.
-So adjusting the convention and start writing new interfaces correctly without prefixes and suffixes makes sense.
+Consistency doesn't play as significant a role as it might seem.
+On the contrary, the eye prefers less visual noise, and the brain prefers a clean design.
+Therefore, adjusting the convention and starting to write new interfaces correctly without prefixes and suffixes makes sense.

-They can be purposely removed even from large projects.
-An example is the Nette Framework, which historically used I prefixes in interface names, which it started to phase out a few years ago, while maintaining full backward compatibility.
+You can deliberately remove them even from large projects.
+An example is the Nette Framework, which historically used the I prefix in interface names, which it started to phase out a few years ago, while maintaining full backward compatibility.

 Because removing Trait word from ex.
 UserTrait will nicely show you, that you missing some proper name.